amir-canteetu/Woo_Social_Discounts/README.txt

 = How is the discount set? =

 The plugin uses Woocommerce's native coupon functionality.
 You have to create a woocommerce coupon in the usual way then apply it in this plugin's setting.
+NB*: Ensure that the coupon's Discount Type is set to "Product Discount," or else the sharing buttons won't be displayed.

 = To which social networks can products/items be shared? =